boylesoftware/x2node2/docs/common.logger.debug.md

 ## Remarks

-The application's runtime environment may be configured to only log debug messages for certain categories in a logger service implementation specific way.
+The application's runtime environment may be configured to only log debug messages for certain categories in a way specific to the given logger service implementation.
 This method will return a no-op function if debug messages for the specified category are disabled.